 It’s simple really, according to Laura.
 “They make money because they don’t give the data out for free.
 Once you stop paying for a recruiter licence, the search tools that make LinkedIn so valuable go away, and you have to start asking for data manually.”

 A recruiter licence, one of the ways in which LinkedIn make their money, is a powerful tool.
-It allows the recruiter access to the powerful search tool that LinkedIn have.
+It allows the recruiter, who might utilize services like jobs talent acquisition, access to the powerful search tool that LinkedIn have.
 “It’s a very advanced search tool,” says Laura.
 “It literally has hundred of parameters, such as country, location, profiles you have or haven’t seen before, year of graduation and skills profile, to name a few.”